chrisshaffer/kaggle-house-price-prediction/README.md

 # Kaggle Housing Price Prediction Competition Submission
 ## Summary
 This is my submission for the Kaggle housing price prediction competition.
-This competition is recommended by Kaggle as the first competition for new users, and was in fact my first Kaggle competition.
 The goal of the competition is to predict the price of houses in Ames, Iowa using 79 explanatory variables.

 I compared the performance of Random Forest and Extreme Gradient Boosting (XGBoost) regressors with different hyperparameters tuned by cross-validation.
 The algorithm included in this Jupyter Notebook achieved a mean absolute error of $14,439, placing it in the <b>top 1%</b> of submissions.
-I found that the keys to reducing the error were data cleaning to train using most of the data, and using an XGBoost regressor with tuned hyperparameters.
+I found that the keys to reducing the error were data cleaning to include more variables and entries in the training set, and using an XGBoost regressor with tuned hyperparameters.

 ## Competition Introduction
 >#### Start here if...